mlaursen/react-md/.github/CONTRIBUTING.md

 ## Do you want to fix a bug or add a new feature?

-Before you start working on a bug or feature, please make sure that there has already been an issue filed and the fix/feature has been approved by the main developer.
+Before you start working on a bug or feature, please make sure that there has already been an issue filed and the fix/feature has been approved as a valid bug or feature.
+From there, you'll want to follow the steps below which will outline initial setup and other information.

-### Quick Start
+## Quick Start

 If you just want to get quickly started and run the documentation server, you can run the following commands: